jessarcher/laracon-2020-examples/README.md

 I've created a few different pages to demonstrate (and validate) some of the techniques I talk about in my Laracon 2020 talk.

+Check out `src/components/` for the components, and `src/views` for the usage example.

 ## Project setup
 ```
 yarn install